dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-routes.md

 [telemetry](https://github.com/beam-telemetry/telemetry) as well as [Plug.Telemetry](https://hexdocs.pm/plug/Plug.Telemetry.html).

-This blogpost does not look into all of the logging done by Phoenix, focusing solely on both the `[info]` messages logged when a new request starts being processed and before a response is returned, as outlined below:
+This blog post does not delve into all of the logging done by Phoenix, focusing solely on both the `[info]` messages logged when a new request starts being processed and before a response is returned, as outlined below: